 - Use the ideas of others sparingly – only to support or reinforce your own argument, or to place your views in a necessary context.

 - When taking notes, include complete citation information for each item you use.

 - Use quotation marks when directly stating another person’s words.

 - Improper paraphrasing is one of the most common forms of plagiarism.
 Educate yourself about the differences between proper and improper paraphrasing.
-Misunderstanding the difference is not a credible defense if you are charged with plagiarism because of improper paraphrasing.
+Not understanding the nuances of paraphrasing is not a credible defense if you are charged with plagiarism because of improper paraphrasing.

 Carefully Review This Tutorial:

 The Academic Integrity Committee, a committee of the Yale-NUS College faculty, urges all Yale-NUS students to complete the Cornell University Plagiarism Tutorial.
 Be certain to ask your professors or the staff at the Writer’s Center about anything in the tutorial that is confusing or unclear.